axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `stats [options]`

 Use the `stats` command to display statistics about the processed messages.
-For details about the displayed statistics, see [The {{% productparam "ose" %}} Administrator Guide](https://www.syslog-ng.com).
+For details about the displayed statistics, see [The {{% param "product.ose" %}} Administrator Guide](https://www.syslog-ng.com).
 The `stats` command has the following options:

   - `--control=\<socket\>` or `-c`

-    Specify the socket to use to access {{% productparam "pe" %}}.
+    Specify the socket to use to access {{% param "product.pe" %}}.
 Only needed when using a non-standard socket.

   - `--reset=\<socket\>` or `-r`